 Skip to main content

 This page provides detailed explanations of the fundamental concepts that make up every Speckle data package, building from the most granular level upward.
+Here you’ll learn how Collections, DataObjects, Proxies, and Info work together to create a structured, traversable model without cycles.
 For a high-level overview, see the Overview page.

-Important: The “Data Model” and “Speckle Model” are not synonymous.
-They refer to completely different concepts:
+The “Data Model” and “Speckle Model” refer to different concepts:

-• Data Model: The structuring of properties, geometries, objects, collections, proxies, and info
+• Data Model: The structuring of properties, geometries, objects, collections, proxies, and info—the actual data structure at a version

-• Speckle Model: An organizational label in the addressing system (Project → Model → Version)
+• Speckle Model: An organizational container in the addressing system (Project → Model → Version)

 Properties and Geometries